-- (i) its subsidiaries; - (ii) its associate; - (iii) entities in which any of the directors have substantial financial interest; and - (iv) the directors and other members of key management personnel.
+- (i) its subsidiaries; - (ii) an entity in which a director has a substantial financial interest; and - (iii) the directors and other members of key management personnel.

-33. SIGNIFICANT RELATED PARTY DISCLOSURES (CONT'D)
+34. SIGNIFICANT RELATED PARTY DISCLOSURES (CONT'D)

 (b) In addition to the information detailed elsewhere in the financial statements, the Company carried out the following significant transactions with the related parties during the financial year:-